Transportation cost inequalities for singular SPDEs: Transportation cost inequalities for the BPHZ models

 By applying \eqref{eq:express_g_by_f} of Lemma \ref{LemTwo} to $\Delta(\eta) \eqdef \sum_{\eta_1,\eta_2} \delta(\eta_1,\eta_2) \eta_1\otimes\eta_2$, for some decorated trees $\eta_1,\eta_2$ and coefficients $\delta(\eta_1,\eta_2)$, we have

 This concludes the proof of Proposition \ref{prop:modelbinomial}. \end{Dem}

 \ssk

 We note that Sch\"onbauder \cite{Sch23} also studied the extended BPHZ model including Malliavin derivatives of all orders, to show Malliavin differentiability of solutions to singular stochastic PDEs.
 In \cite{Sch23}, building up the convergence of the BPHZ model over $\scrV_\eps$ from \cite{ChandraHairer}, a lift map from $h\in H$ to the extended BPHZ model $\widetilde{\sfM}^{\infty,h;\eps}$ over $\scrU_\eps$ is constructed.
-In contrast, in our proof, BPHZ models over $\scrV_\eps$ and $\scrU_\eps$ are constructed simultaneously by the self-contained proof.
-Moreover, while only Gaussian noises are considered in \cite{Sch23}, our proof is valid for all noises satisfying transportation cost inequalities.
+In contrast, in our proof, BPHZ models over $\scrV_\eps$ and $\scrU_\eps$ are constructed simultaneously in a self-contained proof.
+Moreover, while only Gaussian noises are considered in \cite{Sch23}, our proof is valid for all noises satisfying the spectral gap inequality.
 While our result \eqref{mainbound} implies only H\"older continuity for $\|h\|_H\le1$, we can also obtain a locally Lipschitz continuity

 for the inhomogeneous metric, by slightly modifying the above proof, which is consistent with Theorem 7 of \cite{Sch23}.